SaiSatvikaPolina/Python-Mini-Projects-rsp-guess-speech-password/README.md

 **Speech to Text:** Convert spoken words to text using Python’s speech recognition libraries.

+**Text to Speech:** A Python project that converts written text into spoken audio using text-to-speech libraries.

 **Password Generator:** Instantly generate secure, random passwords with customizable length and character sets.